MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-authentication.md

 ## 2. Authenticate with Azure

-Use the `DefaultAzureCredential` to authenticate to Azure with one of the following techniques:
+Use `DefaultAzureCredential` to authenticate to Azure with one of the following techniques:

 - [Option 1: Define environment variables](#option-1-define-environment-variables)
 - [Option 2: Use workload identity](#option-2-use-workload-identity)